-labeling regarding fiber because of the creation of new products that behave like fiber but do not meet the former traditional definition of fiber.
-Many of these new food products have potential health benefits, yet they do not meet the previous U.S. definitions for fiber based on analytical methods.3 The new definitions for fiber include:
+that behave like fiber but do not meet the former traditional definition of fiber.
+Many of these new food products have potential health benefits, yet do not meet the previous U.S. definitions for fiber based on analytical methods.3 The new definitions for fiber include:

 - Dietary fiber: Consists of nondigestible carbohydrates and lignins that are intrinsic and intact in plants.
-Examples include cellulose, hemicellulose, pectin, gums, beta-glucans, fibers found in oat and wheat bran, plant carbohydrates, and - Functional fiber: Consists of isolated, nondigestible carbohydrates that have beneficial physiological effects in humans.
-Examples include resistant starch, pectin, gums, animal carbohydrates (chitin and chitosan), and commercially produced carbohydrates such as resistant starch, polyols, inulin, and undigested dextrins. - Total fiber: The sum of dietary and functional
+Examples include cellulose, hemicellulose, pectin, gums, beta-glucans, fibers found in oat and wheat bran, plant carbohydrates, and lignins. - Functional fiber: Consists of isolated, nondigestible carbohydrates that have beneficial physiological effects in humans.
+Examples include resistant starch, pectin, gums, animal carbohydrates (chitin and chitosan), and commercially produced carbohydrates such as resistant starch, polyols, inulin, and undigested dextrins. - Total fiber: The sum of dietary and functional fiber.

 These definitions are not likely to alter the recommended intake levels, but will more clearly define the sources of fiber and the specific potential for health benefits when consumed.
 Fiber remains intact in the gut and is exposed to the normal bacteria present in the large intestine.
-Bacteria aid the digestive process, and as bacterial metabolism occurs it produces gas as a by-product.
+Bacteria aid the digestive process and as bacterial metabolism occurs, it produces gas as a by-product.
 Fiber, when consumed in excess, can cause bloating and flatulence that can be uncomfortable to athletes during training and competition.
-In addition, undigested fiber increases stool mass and volume and attracts water into the large intestine.
+In addition, undigested fiber increases stool mass and volume, and attracts water in the large intestine.
 The added weight, feeling of heaviness, and possible complications with diarrhea or constipation are dependent upon water intake and can contribute to uncomfortable workouts and competitions for athletes.
-Some athletes choose to limit high-fiber foods in their diet for several hours or up to 1 day prior to heavy training or competitions to avoid potential intestinal discomfort.
-However, because of fiber's health-promoting effects, high-fiber foods should not be completely avoided, and athletes should make an effort to include carbohydrates containing fiber on a regular basis.
+Some athletes choose to limit high-fiber foods in their diet for several hours, or up to one day, prior to heavy training or competitions to avoid potential intestinal discomfort.
+However, because of fiber's health-promoting effects, highfiber foods should not be completely avoided, and athletes should make an effort to include carbohygaining the performance edge 禭 drates containing fiber on a regular basis.